canisat/canipy/README.md

 ## Module

-To use CaniPy as an extension for your own project, if using Git for version tracking, it is possible to add this as a submodule (`git submodule add //link/to/canisat.git`).
-Otherwise, simply clone this repo and add the root contents to a `canipy` directory located in your own repo.
+To use CaniPy as an extension for your project, if using Git for version tracking, it is possible to add the repo as a submodule (`git submodule add //link/to/canisat.git`).
+Otherwise, simply clone this repo in your project root.

 Once CaniPy is added to a project, import it to the script using `from canipy import CaniPy` and start a `CaniPy()` instance.